 Imagine being in a room.
 A dark room.
 Candles can give you light but that light just isn’t enough in the dead of night.
 Thankfully, Thomas Edison did not give up even if it had taken him almost a hundred tries before he had perfected his invention of the light bulb back in 1879.
 Joseph Swan made a light bulb in 1860 but since it glowed only for just a few hours, Thomas Edison is the one credited for the invention of the light bulb as we know it.

 The Worldwide Web

 You wouldn’t be reading any of this if not for the invention of Sir Tim Berners-Lee’s invention – the worldwide web.
-Accessing the websites you know today traces its origins back to the English engineer’s invention!
+Accessing the websites you know today traces its origins back to the British engineer’s invention!